-The active storage tanks and bulk storage containers observed at the CLT Yorkmont Road Maintenance Area as well as potential spill prediction and control measures are included on Table 18.
+The active storage tank observed at the Cargo Area, as well as potential spill prediction and control measures, are included on Table 18.
 Figure 19 shows the general location of containers, loading and unloading areas, and the anticipated direction of flow/containment if failure of an oil products storage container/equipment occurred.
-The out-of-service bulk storage tank at the CLT Yorkmont Road Maintenance Area is equipped with the following device to avoid discharges:
+Bulk storage tank at the Cargo Area has the following method to avoid discharges: